libretro/fmsx-libretro/README.md

 ## PAL vs. NTSC
 Selecting `fmsx_video_mode` 'PAL' or 'NTSC', as stated in the fMSX manual, will _"set PAL/NTSC HBlank/VBlank periods"_ at startup.
 Also, the RetroArch framerate will be set to 50 resp.
 60Hz.
+The RetroArch region is synchronized with the framerate.

 However, those two settings do not take into account the internal VDP (Video Display Processor) behaviour related to the maximum number of scanlines and the line coincidence threshold.
 Also, some games may request to switch the mode.